Categories: Business

 Speaking on their conference website Microsoft says, “For HR decision-makers, the emergence of new [cloud] technologies is re-defining the workplace and changing the way HR recruit and engage with employees.
 Evidence of this change can be seen in flexible working policies, virtual teams, hot-desking or the dissolution of compartmentalized office space.”

-Microsoft Ireland has been heavily promoting cloud computing this year with the release of study in January which found Ireland is well placed to take advantage of the cloud for SME and larger businesses.
+Microsoft Ireland has been heavily promoting cloud computing this year with the release of a study in January which found Ireland is well placed to take advantage of the cloud for SME and larger businesses.
 A study which seems to have been taken onboard by Ireland’s new coalition government.

 The conference takes place on May 19 in Chartered Accountants House 47 Pearse Street, Dublin 2